ashleyidesign/web-authoring-1-fa-17/lessons/01-ebb-and-flow.md

 ## Brief

-Write and design a summary of the seminal article “[A Dao of Web Design](https://alistapart.com/article/dao)” by John Allsopp, as a responsive single-page website with semantic markup, flexible images, and a fluid grid.
+Write a summary and illustrate an image for the seminal article “[A Dao of Web Design](https://alistapart.com/article/dao)” by John Allsopp, then as a class, we’ll work as a team to develop a responsive single-page website with semantic markup, flexible images, and a fluid grid.

 ## Work & Rubric